snl-dakota/dakota/docs/user/usingdakota/introduction/aboutdakota.rst

 parallel computers typically found at national laboratories and supercomputer centers.

-As of Version 5.0, Dakota is publicly released as open source under a GNU Lesser General Public License and is available for free download world-wide.
-See http://www.gnu.org/licenses/lgpl.html for more information on the LGPL software use agreement.
-Dakota
-Versions 3.0 through 4.2+ were licensed under the GNU General Public License.
+As of Version 5.0, Dakota is publicly released as open source under a GNU Lesser General Public License and is available for free download world-wide under the `LGPL software use agreement <http://www.gnu.org/licenses/lgpl.html>`__.
+Dakota Versions 3.0 through 4.2+ were licensed under the GNU General Public License.
 Dakota public release facilitates research and software collaborations among Dakota developers at Sandia National Laboratories and other institutions, including academic, government, and corporate entities.
-See the Dakota FAQ at http://dakota.sandia.gov/faq-page for more information on the public release rationale and ways to contribute.
+See the :ref:`Dakota FAQ <faq-main>` for more information on the public release rationale and ways to contribute.

-For a listing of current and former contributors and third-party library developers, visit the Dakota webpage at http://dakota.sandia.gov.
+You may also peruse the :ref:`listing of current and former contributors and third-party library developers <contributors>`.

 ====================
 C++ Software Toolkit